 - 1. All students must eat at school unless special arrangements have been made through the principal for a particular day.
 Seniors who have open campus block 2 and eat lunch A, block 3 or eat lunch C and have open campus block 4 are not required to eat lunch at school. - 2.
 Students are not to leave the lunchroom during their lunch period.
 The only exception would be to go to the Memorial Garden with permission from a lunch supervisor.
 Restrooms are not to be used as a meeting area during lunch. - 3.
 Students may buy their lunch in the cafeteria or bring it from home. - 4.
 When weather permits, students are allowed to go outside to the Memorial Garden after they have eaten.
 Students must wait until a supervisor is present to take them out. - 5.
 All trash paper is to be placed in trash containers provided, and trays placed in a neat stack. - 6.
 All food is eaten in the cafeteria and students must be seated while eating.
 Once seated, he/she must remain seated until finished.
 No food is to be taken from the eating areas. - 7.
 All beverage containers should be thrown away in the proper place. - 8.
 Walk to the lunchroom and in the cafeteria at all times.
 No cutting in line or saving places in line or at the tables. - 9.
 The use of the lunchroom area will be denied to any student who cannot conform to the standards set for the total student body. - 10.
 The lunchroom supervisors are in charge of the cafeteria, hallways, bathrooms, and outside area.
 All students must obey any request given them by the supervisors and do as they are told without any kind of disrespect. - 11.
 All students in the cafeteria must stay seated at all times, except when in line for food or returning trays to the proper area. - 12.
-When there is an early out, 9-12 students who eat last lunch (12:19 pm) and who have an open-campus lunch permission form turned into the office may be allowed to leave at 12:19 pm as long as they sign out in the office. - 13.
+When there is an early out, 9-12 students who eat last lunch may be dismissed from school. - 13.
 Students not abiding by these lunch guidelines will be subject to further disciplinary consequences such as detentions, etc.